Don't Harm Your Trees: Pruning Blunders to stay clear of

-Pruning trees is a crucial part of maintaining their appearance and health, but it’s not a task that should be done lightly.
-Unexperienced, ineffective techniques, and the use of incorrect tools could cause severe damage to your trees, or make them irreparable.
-This article will discuss what to avoid while pruning your trees to ensure they remain looking and healthy for long time to come.
+Pruning trees is an important part of maintaining their appearance and health however, it’s not a task to be undertaken lightly.
+Unexperienced, ineffective techniques and the use of incorrect tools can lead to serious damage to your trees, or even render them unsalvageable.
+This article will discuss what you should avoid when pruning your trees to ensure they remain looking and healthy for years to come.

-One of the most common mistakes that people do when trimming is doing it in the wrong time of the year.
-Pruning at the wrong time could disrupt the natural growth patterns of a tree and leave it vulnerable to pests and diseases.
-In general, it is best to trim deciduous trees in the winter, when they’re dormant, and conifers during the late spring or early summer.
+One of the most common errors people do when trimming is to do this in the wrong time of season.
+Pruning in the wrong time of year can interfere with the natural growth patterns of a tree and expose it to pests and diseases.
+In general, it is best to trim deciduous trees in the winter months when they are dormant, and conifers during the late spring or early summer.

 Beware of using the wrong tools

 Another problem is that people use the incorrect tools for the job.
-Dull or rusty tools can cause harm to the tree, and make it more susceptible to disease, while employing equipment that is too big or heavy can cause unnecessary damage.
-Be sure to have the correct tools for the job, and keep them sharp and well-maintained.
+The dull or rusty tools could cause injury to the tree, and make it more susceptible to disease, while making use of equipment that is too big or heavy could cause irreparable damage.
+Make sure you’ve got the appropriate tools for the job and keep them sharp and well-maintained.

-While it is tempting to trim a lot to achieve the desired form or dimension, taking away too much at once can end up being harmful on the plant.
-Pruning should always be performed slowly, and over a period of time should it be necessary, so that the tree can recuperate between prunings.
+While it is tempting to prune heavily to attain a desired dimension or shape, cutting off excessively at one time can cause harm on the plant.
+Pruning should always be performed slowly, and over a period of time in order to allow the tree to recuperate between cuts.

-When pruning, it’s important to avoid cutting in close proximity to tree’s trunk.
-This could leave the tree susceptible to diseases as well as leaving ugly stubs that are difficult to remove.
-Instead, make your cuts in the area just outside of the collar of the branch that is the area raised between the branch and the trunk.
+When pruning, it is important to not cut in close proximity to tree’s trunk.
+This can leave the tree susceptible to diseases as well as leaving unattractive stubs which can be difficult to remove.
+Instead, make your cuts within the collar of the branch which is the elevated area that connects the branch to the trunk.

 FAQs